Eixample, Valencia: Neighbourhoods

 Pla del Remei is a popular area to live in Valencia and a luxury location.
-Its proximity to the administrative center of the city (the Town Hall), the Turia river and Colon.
-Colon is one of the main streets in the city center.
+Its proximity to the administrative centre of the city (the Town Hall), the Túria river and Colón.
+Colón is one of the main streets in the city centre.
 It is also the most important commercial area, where popular department stores and shops are located.
-Moreover, it is very close to important points like the Mercado de Colón, Paz street, etc.
+Moreover, it is very close to important points like the Mercado de Colón, Pau street, etc.